a-hamzah/a-hamzah.github.io/_projects/2_project.md

 ---

 The robot rotates at a point initially until it finds an aruco marker in camera.
 Once an aruco marker is detected, the robot moves towards it and stops when it reaches a certain distance from the aruco marker.
-This project uses opencv library, ros and webots simulator.
+This project uses opencv library, ros and webots simulator.-

-To give your project a background in the portfolio page, just add the img tag to the front matter like so:

-    ---
-    layout: page
-    title: project
-    description: a project with a background image
-    img: /assets/img/12.jpg
-    ---

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">